KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

 For example: I wanted to do this in pure CSS and I also wanted to be able to run the animation again when I click a button, so I had to use some magic.
 Luckily I always have a few tricks up my sleeve when it comes to CSS.

-But let's talk about the actual animation.
+But let’s talk about the actual animation.

 I recorded the logo and looped it in Quicktime so I could examine it in detail.
 I tend to do that a lot because it allows me to stop at certain frames to figure out what is actually going on.